MedCoG: Maximizing LLM Inference Density in Medical Reasoning via Meta-Cognitive Regulation: Experiments

 \subsection{Error Analysis}

 We conduct an error analysis on the results of strategy pool $\mathcal{S}$ and \textsc{MedCoG-Meta} on MedQA-Hard, as shown in Table \ref{tab:error_stat_simple}.
 The definitions for each error type and case examples are detailed in Appendix \ref{app:case_study}.

+Quantitatively, the Regulator achieves a global routing accuracy of 52/67 = 77.6\% on MedQA-H, with the remaining 22.4\% attributed to suboptimal strategy allocation.
 As shown in Table \ref{tab:error_stat_simple}, \textsc{MedCoG-Meta} effectively mitigates the Feeling of Knowing and Synergy Missed by activating on-demand knowledge accordingly, while reducing Memory/KG Noise and Information Conflict by controlling the involvement of unnecessary knowledge.
 Furthermore, (1) Low Feeling-of-Knowing and high Over-Reasoning cases indicate that SCoT or zero-shot reasoning would be enough for 33 samples, while only 13 samples would benefit from additional knowledge.
 It underscores the necessity of meta-cognitive calibration to increase confidence in its proficient knowledge.
 (2) KG noise is relatively high since KG paths tend to be noisy and abstract for LLMs to understand.
 Improving structural knowledge comprehension is critical for KG-augmented LLM, and its synergy with episodic memory presents a promising direction.
-(3) More effective strategies could further raise the upper bound of strategy pools by reducing Unsolvable cases.
+(3) More effective strategies could further raise the upper bound of strategy pools by reducing the 33 unsolvable cases.